rapidsai/cudf/docs/source/10min.rst

 Getting
 ~~~~~~~~~~~~~~

-Selecting a single column, which yields a `cudf.Series`, equivalent to `df.a`:
+Selecting a single column, which yields a `cudf.Series`, equivalent to `df.a`.

 .. ipython:: python